 But whether you choose to believe Google when it says it doesn’t “personalize search results based on demographic profiles” or studies that point in the opposite direction, one thing’s for sure – SERPs look different to different people and all SEOs should take this into account when deciding who to trust with tracking their rankings.

 While SerpWatch boasts a long list of rank tracking features that tick almost every SEO box, it is data accuracy that makes SerpWatch stand out among competitors.

 In order to push your SEO strategy in the right direction, you want to be able to verify that the tool is showing rank tracking data that matches what your customers see in search results.

-Theoretically speaking, you could regularly check your rankings manually to make sure all is well but if you had that kind of time on your hands, you wouldn’t need a rank tracking tool in the first place.
+Theoretically speaking, you could regularly check your rankings manually to make sure all is well but if you had that kind of time on your hands, you wouldn’t need an accurate rank tracking tool in the first place.

 Due to Google’s unpredictable algorithms, a margin for error always exists.
 This is why SerpWatch has a unique system in place to ensure the data shown to our clients is as accurate and reliable as possible.

 Besides up-to-date SERP screenshots, SerpWatch also supports targeted rank tracking for different locations and a unique image verification function that acts as a defense mechanism against engine failures.

 Since trust and transparency are top priorities at SerpWatch, users can verify their ranking data at any time with SERP screenshots accessible directly from the ranking graph.